Amazon Delivery Truck Accidents

 Contact an Experienced Amazon Delivery Truck Accident Attorney in California

-If you have been involved in an accident with an Amazon Delivery driver and are looking to hire an attorney, you’ll want the best California Accident lawyers in town.
+If you have been involved in an accident with an Amazon Delivery driver and are looking to hire a Los Angeles delivery truck accident lawyer, you’ll want the best California Accident lawyers in town.
 Contact the truck accident attorneys at the Law Offices of Samer Habbas & Associates today for help with your Amazon delivery truck accident.

 We have offices throughout Southern California including Los Angeles, El Segundo, Irvine, San Diego and Riverside.
 Our experienced truck accident attorneys have recovered hundreds of millions of dollars for our clients.
 For more information or to schedule a free consultation, please call 949-727-9300.